Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Datasets

 \subsubsection{Robustness testing samples}

 To validate the robustness of the trained model, additional datasets are generated under different dark sector model assumptions.
-For $s$-channel SVJ events, the baseline parameter configuration is chosen to be
+For $s$-channel SVJ events, the baseline parameter configuration is chosen to be Single-parameter variations are then performed for the following quantities: